SmithsonianWorkshops/advanced-hydra-workshops/conda.md

 ## Using conda to install software

 Different approaches:
-- Package already exists: install package(s) and all dependencies with conda
+- Conda package already exists: install package(s) and all dependencies with conda
 - Packge not available
-  - install dependencies and then setup program
+  - Install dependencies and then setup/compile program
-  - Use `pip` to install
+  - If it's a Python program, use `pip` to install

-We'll start with installing programs when there are already packages.
+We'll start with installing programs when there's already a conda package available.

 ### Finding packages
 - anaconda.org
   - What channel?
   - What version?
+- Searching using the conda program

 ### Create an enviornment

 - You'll have full write-access to the environemnts you create (unlike `base` on Hydra)
-- Best-practice is to create a separate environment for each pipeline [best word?]
+- Best-practice is to create a separate environment for each pipeline
   - This will be a set of programs that need to run in your analysis steps
   - Sometimes pipeline componenets can have conflicting dependencies, you might have to create separate dependencies for these components.
 - By having separate environments, dependency conflicts will be less likely